What happens when your ‘children’ become grown ups

 There is no commute to contemplate as that would already see me exhausted let alone face a full working day.
 On the occasions I have to accompany a client to a meeting or networking event I can adjust my routine to allow for the activity.
 I make sure to create the down time to deal with the inevitable fatigue and pain fallout.

 So far I’ve created and managed social media accounts.
-I’ve created CV’s, written articles, written reviews for events.
-And now I also review London Fringe theatre too.
+I’ve created CV’s, business award applications, articles and reviews for events.
+Now I also review London Fringe theatre too.

 I’ve created client applications for local Business awards, which subsequently won Retailer of the Year in 2018.
 I was asked to be a judge for the Love Your Local Business category at the 2019 local business awards on behalf of my client.
 This entailed prepping and undertaking 10 business interviews and creating the business feedback for those interviews.